-Lee, Charlotte (including Charlotte Harbor), Sarasota, Manatee, Hillsborough (including Tampa Bay), Pinellas, Pasco, Hernando, Citrus, Levy, Dixie, and Taylor
+Lee, Charlotte (including Charlotte Harbor), Sarasota, Manatee, Hillsborough (including Tampa Bay), Pinellas, and Pasco

 The combination of storm surge and tide will cause normally dry areas near the coast to be flooded by rising waters moving inland from the shoreline.
-The water could reach the 3-5' along the Florida Big Bend, with 2-4' possible along the Florida West Coast.
+The water could reach the 3-5' along the Florida Big Bend, with 2-4' possible along the Florida West Coast and near Apalachicola.
 Water levels at or near times of high tide will need to be closely monitored given the new moon cycle.